 The Caribbean Restaurant Cluster: Start in Dorchester at the intersection of Talbot Street and Washington Street.
 Stay on Washington Street heading into town and you will see 10 or more Caribbean and Jamaican restaurants lining the streets all the way up to the Columbia Road intersection.
 You will pass the Kentucky Fried Chicken sitting there looking lonely and forgotten.

 Six Caribbean and Jamaican restaurants are clustered at an intersection.
 In Boston’s affordable rent neighborhoods there are as many Jamaican cuisine ROTI sandwich shops and restaurants as there are Chinese food joints.
 Haitian restaurants are well represented in Dorchester and Mattapan.

 JAZZ Wally’s Jazz Pub on Massachusetts Avenue is kicking it still.
 When I think of Wally’s I think of Sonny fortune, Coltrane and Guinness beer.
 This dive bar jazz palace, conversation space is extremely special.
 You need to go sit there more than once.
 You need to hear what’s in the walls.
 Do not take a large crowd with you.
 I don’t think the space has more than 10 chairs, maybe 20, that’s it.
-Its a small space and its very very nice to your head to go.
+It is a small space and it is a great music and social spot.

-YPN-ULEM, BostonFab, Ethnic Online, StyleitUp, LiteWorks, KickBackBoston, EpiCenter Community KillerBoomBox, LipStikandPolitics, see full list.
+YPN-ULEM, Ethnic Online, StyleitUp, LiteWorks, KickBackBoston, KillerBoomBox, LipStikandPolitics, see full list.